-livelihood biodivers Is options, increasing ity and carbon stocks ac household incomes and reducing loss of necessary)

-biodivers ity and carbon stocks ac cross the Chimanimani forest belt 1000 01 1100000001 //

-3,

-Baseline Change by 2016 Sourc

-e of

-eviden

-ce

-Indicator Househo lds income for the 26 households gained Annex

-0.1 area is <\$1/day (range from additional US\$13 each from 4, 7, 8,

-.55/day-\$ S1/day) beekeeping and 16 gained US\$ 10, 11,

-4.25 from sustainable 22 and

-agriculture 23

-Indicator No hous seholds are practicing 8% of 2281 households (184) Annex Households

-0.2 sustainat ole agriculture are have been implementing 7 are using

-activities in the area. sustainable agriculture.
-The mulching and

-food security and nutrition intercropping

-intake is being improved for at techniques

-least 800 people.
+Outcome: 40+ communities will be engage livelihoods options, increasing biodiversity and carbon stocks as Comments (if necessary) Baseline Change by 2016 Sourc e of eviden ce Indicator 0.1 Households income for the area is <\$1/day (range from .55/day-\$1/day) 26 households gained additional US\$13 each from beekeeping and 16 gained US\$ 4.25 from sustainable agriculture Annex 4, 7, 8, 10, 11, 22 and 23 Indicator 0.2 No households are practicing sustainable agriculture activities in the area.
+8% of 2281 households (184) are have been implementing sustainable agriculture.
+The food security and nutrition intake is being improved for at least 800 people.
+Annex 7 Households are using mulching and intercropping techniques

 Indicator 0.3 No honey is provided to MHC from the four communities involved in the project.
 Visitors to Ndzou camp are currently averaging 100/month.
 The only market for alternative NTFP sustainable activities in the area exists for honey production.
 368lk of honey harvested in Mpunga.
 This is expected to increase at the next harvesting (1086 beehives assembled).
-Useful local plant species have been highlighted with four potential markets identified (Ximenia americana , Uapaca kirkiana, Funtumia africana and Coffea salvatrix) Annex 4, 10 11, 21, 22 and 23 The number of tourists will not increase if the political tension continues.
+Useful local plant species have been highlighted with four potential markets identified (Ximenia americana, Uapaca kirkiana, Funtumia africana and Annex 4, 10 11, 21, 22 and 23 The number of tourists will not increase if the political tension continues.
 Indicator 0.4 The buffer zone was comprised by 3 degraded forest reserves with extensive area opened for agriculture.
 Moribane Forest Reserve 16200ha, Zomba Forest Reserve 2700ha and Maronga Forest Resrve 14500ha.
-TOTAL 33,400ha The total designated conservation area in the Chimanimani Forest belt (buffer zone) has increased from 33,400ha to 49,117ha.
+TOTAL 33,400ha Coffea salvatrix) The total designated conservation area in the Chimanimani Forest belt (buffer zone) has increased from 33,400ha to 49,117ha.
 Annex 5 Zomba added 1,155ha.
 Mahate added 14,562ha Indicator 0.5 Community rangers trained and will contribute for monitoring of land use plans and will be a valuable agent for fire management; 8% of 2281 households are adopting conservation agriculture Annex 7 and 8 Community rangers creating fire breaks during patrolling activities